What Is A Bull And Bear Market?

 - As sure as night follows the day, the bear markets follow the bull market and punish bullish investors in a brutal destruction of value.
 The most famous bear market to date was the most recent one starting in early 2018 due to the number of retail investors who jumped in at the peak of the bull market in late 2017.
 The sheer mania which existed in the market in time particularly relating to ICOs (Initial Coin Offerings) was destined to end badly and did so, falling a spectacular 80%.
 Previous bear markets were mostly confined to early believers in the space and had less impact on retail and institutions, but were also bloody affairs with approximately 80-90% of the market cap being wiped.

-- As an investor, how can you capture the gains of a bull market while minimising losses during a bear market?
+- As an investor, how can you capture the gains of a bull market while minimizing losses during a bear market?
 There is a famous saying in trading which says, “Bulls make money, Bears make money, Pigs get slaughtered” which effectively means that you can make money in either direction, but not if you’re greedy.
-So, rather than limiting yourself to black and white thinking that a bear market is “bad” and a bull market is “good”, you can learn strategies to make the most of volatility in either direction.
-It is worth noting however that a bear market does require more skill to realise consistent profits and some traders specialise in these environments.
+So, rather than limiting yourself to black-and-white thinking that a bear market is “bad” and a bull market is “good”, you can learn strategies to make the most of volatility in either direction.
+It is worth noting however that a bear market does require more skill to realize consistent profits and some traders specialize in these environments.
 If you don’t feel comfortable trading by yourself, or would like additional upside no matter the market conditions, then you can consider following professional traders on Alpha Impact and automatically copying their crypto trades after linking your exchange.
 Alpha Impact is never in custody of your assets and you are in complete control over who you copy-trade with so you can rest easy regardless of whether the bulls or bears are in charge of the market.